hperrin/svelte-material-ui/packages/common/styles/elevation/README.md

 ## CSS Classes

 Some components have a set elevation.
-For example, a raised MDC Button has elevation 2.
+For example, a raised SMUI Button has elevation 2.

 If you want to set the elevation of an element, which is not a Material Design component, you can apply the following CSS classes.